SEO Content Marketing

 Many businesses love content marketing because well-crafted content warms potential clients.
 Done right, there’s no need for the hard sell that is uncomfortable for many professionals.

 The need for hard sell is avoided by giving prospective clients:

 - More insight into who you are, what you do, how you do it

-While you’re giving them that information, it doesn’t hurt to be weaving subtle persuasive techniques through your content marketing.
-That’s where Taleist’s expertise in copywriting comes in.
+That’s where Taleist’s expertise in copywriting comes into this SEO content marketing course.
 Copywriting takes your content marketing further — from informing, educating and entertaining to persuading the reader to act.